LewisChatham/readmeGenerator/output/README.md

 # ReadMe Generator [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

-- Link to the Github Repository: https://github.com/LewisChatham/readmeGenerator
-- Link to the Usage Video:

 ## Description
 Using this command line application, you can create detailed readme's for your projects.
 ## Table of Contents